galaxyproject/training-material/RNA-Seq/tutorials/de_novo.md

 >    >
 >    > <details>
 >    > <summary>Click to view answers</summary>
->    > To obtain the up-regulated genes, we filter the previously generated file (with the significant change in gene expression) with the expression "c3>0" (the log2 fold changes must be greater than 0).
-We obtain 331 genes (44.07% of the genes with a significant change in gene expression).
-For the down-regulated genes, we did the inverse and we 420 genes (55.93% of the genes with a significant change in gene expression)
+>    > To obtain the up-regulated genes in the G1E state, we filter the previously generated file (with the significant change in transcript expression) with the expression "c3>0" (the log2 fold changes must be greater than 0).
+We obtain 129  genes (46.7% of the genes with a significant change in gene expression).
+For the down-regulated genes in the G1E state, we did the inverse and we find 147 transcripts (53.3% of the genes with a significant change in transcript expression)
 >    > </details>
 >    {: .question}
 {: .hands_on}